ajlic24/phase-2-project/README.md

 # miniPlanner

 This project is made to help individuals plan their year, without going through cluttered functionality.
-This is a minimalistic approach for a planner, to quickly see - on a high level - which tasks need to be done throughout the year.
+This is a minimalistic approach for a planner, to quickly see which tasks need to be done throughout the year.

 ## Features